hpaluch-pil/omnibus-resque/README.md

 > testing of stuff only - please ignore build .deb package.

-On successfull build there should be created file like:
+On successful build there should be created file like:

 ```
 pkg/resque_0.0.0-1_amd64.deb